chaturvedisunidhi8/Learning-Log/LLM_and_Prompting_basics.md

 Descriminative AI

 1) It is used for classification and prediction
 2) it does not involve the role of prompt enginerring

+Generative AI